951-579-4096

 • Turning on fans and opening vents is important when cleaning soot.
 This will also help in providing a constant supply of fresh air and allowing fresh air to circulate throughout the room.

 • Wearing personal protective gear will protect you from the dangers of soot particles.
-Wear a full array of personal protective equipment such as mask or respirator, safety glasses, rubber gloves, long-sleeved shirt, and pants when cleaning soot off walls.
+Wear a full array of personal protective equipment such as a mask or respirator, safety glasses, rubber gloves, long-sleeved shirt, and pants when cleaning soot off walls.

 • Emptying the room will help you move freely and clean.
 Since soot will just float around your room and settle on the carpet, furniture, curtains, personal items, and anything that’s inside the room.